 Australia because of the installed Swiss connectors

-which would be acceptable for tourists, but not for
+which are acceptable for tourists, but not for

 It really doesn't matter as the campgrounds that should

 check the certificate never do so.
-Beside that we never
+Beside that we don't

-use powered sites anyway as we are fully self-sufficient.
+use powered sites anyway as we are normally fully self-sufficient.

 The electric panel at the front of the back-section

 - LED switch and dimmer for the kitchen light (underneath the panel)

 - 12V= plug (underneath the panel)

 - Control panel for the Wallas diesel stove